 1-5 the final score and one team were to thoroughly enjoy their Christmas meal dickheads, fake boobs and all, while the other would be far too stuffed to enjoy theirs.

 Happiest moment of the match: Sam scoring in his final game 🙂

 Man of the Match: Calum Cant

-Quote of the match: (who else) Rami “They’ve got their Christmas meal today and I want you to go out there and stuff them so they have no appetite!”
+Quote of the Day: Rami “They’ve got their Christmas meal today and I want you to go out there and stuff them so they have no appetite!”